 In 2010, CMA CGM signed an agreement with the family-run industrial Turkish group YILDIRIM.
 The agreement enabled the Group to strengthen its financial structure and secure finance for its investment plans.

-In 2011, he built the Group’s headquarters in Marseille: the CMA CGM Tower designed by internationally renown British-Iraqi architect, Zaha Hadid.
+In 2011, he built the Group’s headquarters in Marseille: the CMA CGM Tower designed by internationally renowned British-Iraqi architect, Zaha Hadid.

 Today the CMA CGM Group is the city’s biggest employer with over 2,400 full-time staff members operating just in the HQ.